slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On shame, confidence and validation

 <!--
-> *'Just get out of the room.' -- Robert Glover*
+> *"Just get out of the room."
+-- Robert Glover*
 -->

-> *'Shame corrodes the very part of us that believes we are capable of change.' -- Brene Brown*
+> *"Shame corrodes the very part of us that believes we are capable of change."
+-- Brene Brown*

 You are not what you think you are: you are what you hide.